-We observed qualitatively similar responses to the window treatments among the brownheaded cowbirds as the zebra finches.
-The cowbirds were more likely to collide with a control window than a BirdShades-treated window when given the choice between the two in a forced choice trial (i.e. 'both' trials).
-In 88.2% (N = 15 of 17) of these 'both' trials, cowbirds were judged to likely collide with either window.
-Of these collision events, 20% (3 of 15) were with the BirdShades-treated window and 80% (12 of 15) were with the control-treated window (Wilcoxon, Z = 2.02, N = 17 pairs, p = 0.043; figure 6).
+We observed qualitatively similar responses to the window treatments among the brown-headed cowbirds as the zebra finches.
+The cowbirds were more likely to collide with a control window than a BirdShades-treated window when given the choice between the two in a forced choice trial (i.e., "both" trials).
+In 88.2% (N=15 of 17) of these forced choice "both" trials, cowbirds were judged to likely collide with either window.
+Of these collision events, 20% (3 of 15) were with the BirdShades-treated window and 80% (12 of 15) were with the control-treated window (Wilcoxon, Z=2.02, N=17 pairs, P=0.043; Fig. 6).
 This could be interpreted as a 75% reduction in the risk of collision.